jordanbtucker/jsonext/README.md

 An *ext*ention of JSON that supports *Next* gen features.

-This pre-release version does not yet support `reviver` and only wraps `JSON.stringify`.
+This pre-release version wraps `JSON.stringify`.

 ## Current features